-2-29 Approach to stakeholder engagement
+2-29 Approach to stakeholder engagement (included elsewhere in the report)

 2-30 Collective bargaining agreements

 Appendix 2 Material topics

 Disclosure 3-1

 Cermaq has been reporting based on the GRI standards for many years and we have been continually seeking input from our stakeholders on material topics.
 This has also been the case for the 2022 report.
 During the year Cermaq has conducted stakeholder surveys, interviews and workshops with the operating companies in each country and many touch points with local stakeholders.
 The materiality assessment is finally subject to approval by a Global Management Committee.